… And what boards can do in a world of exponentially greater levels of data security breaches.

 This begins with the exponentially greater scale of the data security breach.
-By comparison Wikileaks is almost quaint; 1.76 GB of data.
+By comparison, Wikileaks is almost quaint at 1.76 GB of data.
 The Panama Papers is 2,600 GB.
 Mossack Fonseca is also only one of 12 major law firms and other intermediaries that specialize in creating offshore corporate structures.

 Also different is the journalistic “architecture” that’s evolved to weave what’s found in these massive data leaks into highly impactful news narratives with legal, political, regulatory, social policy, and corporate angles.